 Process Mapping

-The goal of process mapping is to visually document the current or as-is state of a process.
+Process mapping aims to visually document a process's current or as-is state.
 A process has an "item" or "thing" moving through it.
-The item might be a product, service, patient, invoice or even a microscope slide.
+The item might be a product, service, patient, invoice, or even a microscope slide.
 The process consumes resources such as time and inputs as the item moves its way through the steps of the process to completion.
-The item may change shape or form as it moves through the process so it may not always be obvious to identify from start to end.
+The item may change shape or form as it moves through the process, so it may not always be obvious to identify from start to end.

 Process maps are typically: